 Solopreneur Ideas: How to Find Your One Thing in 30 Days

-I had five business ideas in a notes app for three months and picked none of them.
-This is the framework that unstuck me — two circles, six categories, a seven-step market test, and a 30-day validation sprint.
-For non-technical solopreneurs.
+Five solopreneur ideas in a notes app for three months and zero shipped is a picking problem, not an idea problem.
+The framework that unsticks it: two circles, six categories, a seven-step market test, a 30-day validation sprint, and eight Claude Code prompts.

-Most "business ideas" lists don't help — they give you fifty options, not a decision
+Most "solopreneur ideas" lists give you fifty options, not a decision.
+The picking is the bottleneck, not the brainstorming

-Works for non-technical people.
-Most examples are writers, coaches, designers, and operators — not engineers
+For non-technical people.
+Most examples are writers, coaches, designers, and operators, not engineers

-I didn't have an idea problem.
-I had a picking problem.
+Most people stuck on solopreneur ideas don't have an idea problem.
+They have a picking problem.

-This post is what I wish someone had handed me on month one of that stuck period.
-If the previous post convinced you that one person is enough, this one is about the next question: what is the one thing you're going to do?
+This post is what I wish someone had handed me when I was at that stage.
+If the previous post made the case that one person is enough, this one is about the next question: what is the one thing you're going to do?

 Who This Is For